How Snowflake represents trace events

 Copy

-After the function or procedure executes successfully, Snowflake renders the OpenTelemetry span object as a objects in columns of the event table, as shown in the following tables.
+After the function or procedure executes successfully, Snowflake renders the OpenTelemetry span object as objects in columns of the event table, as shown in the following tables.

 A span can hold a maximum number of 128 trace events and a maximum number of 128 span attributes.